ESP32 — ESP-IDF v6

 /dev/ttyUSB0: Permission denied

-You haven't logged out and back in after adding yourself to the dialout group.
-Do that, or temporarily use:
+You have not logged out and back in after adding yourself to the dialout group.
+Log out and log back in.
+As a temporary workaround:

 shell